Bureaucracy: Etymology and usage

-Bureaucracy in a political theory is mainly a centralized form of management and tends to be differentiated from adhocracy, in which management tends more to decentralization.

 History

 Ancient

-Although the term "bureaucracy" first originated in the mid-18th century, organized and consistent administrative systems existed much earlier.
+Although the term bureaucracy first originated in the mid-18th century, organized and consistent administrative systems existed much earlier.
 The development of writing (c.
-3500 BC) and the use of documents was critical to the administration of this system, and the first definitive emergence of bureaucracy occurred in ancient Sumer, where an emergent class of scribes used clay tablets to administer the harvest and to allocate its spoils.
-Ancient Egypt also had a hereditary class of scribes that administered the civil-service bureaucracy.
+3500 BC) and the use of documents was a critical component of such systems.
+The first definitive example of bureaucracy occurred in ancient Sumer, where an emergent class of scribes used clay tablets to document and carry out various administrative functions, such as the management of taxes, workers, and public goods/resources like granaries.
+Similarly, Ancient Egypt had a hereditary class of scribes that administered a civil-service bureaucracy.